-A continuous drip while the faucet is off usually indicating a leak from the handle.
-This issue collects dirt, minerals and debris in the valve and cartridge.
+A continuous drip while the faucet is off usually indicates a leak from the handle.
+This issue collects dirt, minerals, and debris in the valve and cartridge.
 This blockage makes a barrier that prevents the valve from completely closing off the flow of water.

 Or metal or plastic components wear out or crack.
 Faucets have one or more O-Rings to seal at the spout base.
 If the O-Ring wears out, you’ll see water at the base seeping down along the faucet body every time you use it.

 A leaky toilet can waste as much as five gallons of water per minute and cost you up to $100 per month on your water bill.

 The hardest to detect is the most common cause– a deteriorated flush valve (also called a flapper) ball at the bottom of the toilet tank.
 An improperly adjusted or broken fill (ballcock valve) is the second most common type of toilet leak.
 If the float is set too high, the shut-off valve will fail to close completely.
 A stream of water will continue to enter the tank, then flow into the overflow tube.

 If instead, you use the toilet leaking from the base, the seal under the toilet has failed.
 You (or a plumber) must create a watertight seal between the toilet and the closet flange with a new wax seal.
 Use this opportunity to 1) upgrade to a new flexible water-supply tube and double 2) check the security of the bolts securing the tank to the floor.

 Sometimes the water is not from a mechanical failure, but from operator error!
 If your bathtime flooded onto the floor, you must clean up right away.
 And even if you mop it up with a towel, water may have seeped into cracks in the grout or under the baseboards and begin to damage the building materials in your home.